Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 See #ref(<table:demographics>) for all items with translations.

 == Research Design
 The study employed a between-subjects experimental design with random assignment to one of two conditions: masculinity threat (threatening feedback) or no threat (non-threatening feedback).
 Two dependent variables were assessed: aggressive cognition and anxious cognition, each operationalized as the proportion of target word completions on the respective WFCT subscales.
-Motivation for masculine behavior was measured prior to the experimental manipulation and examined as a moderator.
+MMB was measured prior to the experimental manipulation and examined as a moderator.
 Specifically, pressured motivation was hypothesized to moderate the effect of threat on aggressive cognition, whereas autonomous motivation was hypothesized to moderate the effect of threat on anxious cognition.

 == Data Analysis
 All analyses were conducted using R version 4.5.2 @RCoreTeam.